Contraz/demosys-py/docs/source/opengl.rst

 Frame Buffer Objects are offscreen render targets.
 Internally they are simply textures that can be used further in rendering.
 FBOs can even have multiple layers so a shader can write to multiple buffers at once.
-They can also have depth buffers and stencil buffers.
-Currently we by default use a depth 24 / stencil 8 buffer as the depth format.
+They can also have depth/stencil buffers.
+Currently we use use a depth 24 / stencil 8 buffer by default as the depth format.

 Creating an FBO: